 Read more about types of push notifications.

 Can you receive push notifications if your browser wasn’t opened?
 This question is only relevant for web push notifications because they work via browsers.
-App push appears on a smartphone if an app is installed and notifications are allowed.

 How does it work?

 We will review how web push notifications operate to understand if it is possible to receive a message when the browser is closed.

 On the user side, when one visits a website that has activated push technology, they will see an opt-in widget.

 A user can allow or block notifications from a website with just one click.
 If the request is approved, a visitor becomes a subscriber.
 After that, the subscriber will start to receive push messages from this website.

 Notifications pop up on a mobile or desktop user’s screen.
 The subscriber can click on it, and they will be redirected to a sender’s website.